Teacher Training Curriculum

 This is a chance to document the physical, spiritual and emotional journey that students experience throughout the training.
 Journaling is an opportunity to slow the mind and work through the challenges and excitement that arise in such an intensive training.

-Each teacher trainer will be required to give a 10-minute presentation.
+Each teacher trainee will be required to give a 10-minute presentation.
 Presentation topics will be provided, though trainers can choose to present a seminar on any topic that could benefit the group.
 This is an opportunity to put public speaking skills into practice in a setting that is more comfortable and varied than a standard yoga class.

 DISTANCE LEARNING PROGRAM (200 Hours)